Alejandro Ibarrondo: Career

-Born in Bilbao, Biscay, Basque Country, Ibarrondo joined Athletic Bilbao's Lezama Facilities in 2011, aged ten.
+Born in Bilbao, Biscay, Basque Country, Ibarrondo joined Athletic Bilbao's youth academy at Lezama in 2011, aged ten.
 He was promoted to farm team CD Basconia ahead of the 2019–20 season, before moving on loan to Segunda División RFEF side CD Laredo on 2 July 2021.

 On 22 June 2022, Ibarrondo signed with Primera Federación side CD Calahorra.
 He was regularly used as the club suffered relegation, being also deployed as a right-back in the last matches.

 On 31 July 2023, Ibarrondo was announced at Granada CF, being initially assigned to the reserves also in the third division.
 On 22 August of the following year, after another relegation, he moved to Segunda Federación side Arenas Club de Getxo.

 On 13 July 2025, after helping Arenas to achieve promotion, Ibarrondo and teammate Aitor Uzkudun signed a two-year contract with Segunda División side FC Andorra.
-On 13 August, however, he was transferred to CD Eldense in division three, signing a two-year contract with the club.
+On 13 August, however, he was transferred to CD Eldense in division three, agreeing to a two-year deal.

+Ibarrondo was regularly used during the 2025–26 campaign, featuring in 37 matches overall as the club returned to division two at first attempt.
+He made his professional debut at the age of 25 on 29 August 2026, coming on as a late substitute for Jesús Clemente in a 1–0 away loss to CD Leganés.